-2.9 ELECTRICAL SOLENOID AUXILIARY
+2.9 ELECTRIC SOLENOID AUXILIARY CONTROLS

-CONTROLS

-Auxiliary Hydraulic (solenoid operated - standard).
+Auxiliary hydraulics (solenoid operated - standard)

-A switch located in the L.H. steering control lever (Fig. 2.9A) is used to engage the loader's auxiliary hydraulic circuit to power attachments such as post hole augers, sweepers etc. Pressing and holding the switch in position 1 (Fig. 2.9A) provides hydraulic flow to the female quick connect coupling located at the front of the lift arms (Fig. 2.9C).
-Releasing the switch returns the auxiliary hydraulic circuit to neutral, stopping hydraulic flow.
+A switch located on the L.H. steering control lever (Fig. 2.8A) is used to engage the loader's auxiliary hydraulic circuit to power attachments such as post hole augers, sweepers, etc. Pressing and holding the switch in position 1 (fig. 2.8A) provides hydraulic flow to the female quick connect coupling located at the front of the lift arms (fig. 2.9C).
+Releasing the switch returns the auxiliary hydraulic circuit to neutral, stopping the hydraulic flow.

-Pressing and holding the switch in position 2 (Fig. 2.9A) provides hydraulic flow to the male quick connect coupling located at the front of the lift arms (Fig. 2.9C) Releasing the switch returns the auxiliary hydraulic circuit to neutral, stopping hydraulic flow.
+Pressing and holding the switch in position 2 (fig. 2.8A) provides hydraulic flow to the male quick connect coupling located at the front of the lift arms (fig. 2.8C). releasing the switch returns the auxiliary hydraulic circuit to neutral, stopping hydraulic flow.

-For continuous flow to the auxiliary hydraulic circuit, a toggle switch is located on the L.H. instrument panel (Fig. 2.9B).
-Placing the switch in the "ON" position provides continuous hydraulic flow to the female quick connect coupling located at the front of the lift arms (Fig. 2.9C).
-To stop hydraulic flow to the auxiliary hydraulic circuit, return the switch to the "OFF" position (Fig. 2.9B).
+For continuous flow to the auxiliary hydraulic circuit, a toggle switch is located on the L.H. instrument panel (fig. 2.8B).
+Placing the switch in the "ON" position provides continuous hydraulic flow to the female quick connect coupling located at the front of the lift arms (fig. 2.8C).
+To stop hydraulic flow to the auxiliary hydraulic circuit, return the switch to the "OFF" position (fig. 2.8B).
 When the switch on the instrument panel is in the "ON" position, the switch located in the L.H. control lever is not operable.